WOODS

 WHITE OAK

-QUARTER-SAWN WHITE OAK
+QUARTER-SAWN WHITE OAK (QSWO)

-RUSTIC QUARTER-SAWN WHITE OAK
+RUSTIC QUARTER-SAWN WHITE OAK (RUSTIC QSWO)

 CHERRY

 Cherry wood is known for its beautiful warm reddish-brown color which naturally deepens with extended exposure to light.
 This hardwood features a tight, straight grain with occasional swirls creating a truly unique and visually appealing surface.
-Its rich color and attractive grain along with its ability to take stain color consistently make it a long-term popular choice for furniture.
-While cherry isn’t the hardest wood, it offers good durability and a classic look that matures gracefully over time.
+Its rich color and attractive grain along with its ability to take stain color consistently make it a long-term popular choice for furniture. Â While cherry isn’t the hardest wood, it offers good durability and a classic look that matures gracefully over time.Â

 Please keep in mind that although cherry wood is generally smooth, it usually contains mineral deposits and other lines that are not considered to be flaws.
+(Pictured below)

 RUSTIC CHERRY

 Rustic cherry is much of the same as cherry; the grain pattern, red tint and hardness are identical.
 What sets rustic cherry apart are the included knots, knot holes, and other natural imperfections.
-These natural imperfections can be viewed alternatively as imperfections or as natural characteristics that make the piece yet more unique.
+These natural characteristics can be viewed alternatively as imperfections or as natural characteristics that make the piece yet more unique.
 Rustic cherry is usually less expensive than standard cherry wood.
 We request that our craftsman fill holes and knots unless you ask otherwise.

 SAP CHERRY

 Brown maple is similar to cherry woods when it comes to grain pattern and softness but is set apart by its color variation and natural uniqueness.
 Brown maple provides gorgeous gradients when stain is applied.
 These gradients are a part of brown maple’s natural take to differentiating stains giving a piece of furniture a flare that is entirely its own.
 The hue’s on each piece are caused by the combination of open and closed grain of brown maple.
+Because of brown maple’s smooth grain, it is the Amish wood of choice for painted furniture.

 HARD MAPLE